SECRET-GUEST/tiny-scripts/python/Photos/GIF maker/README.md

 # Complete version

-You can find a complete version with other options here : https://github.com/SECRET-GUEST/Metamorphix
+You can find a complete version with other options here : [Macara GitHub Repository.](https://github.com/SECRET-GUEST/Macara)